King Harald is the most active 81-year old we’ve ever seen

 King Harald has opinions, and he’s not afraid to share them

 It’s a very interesting paradox of the Norwegian society: the King, is actually more progressive than the current PM.
-Although most kings in Europe have predominantly ornamental roles (HRM the Queen of England famously refuses to talk about politics — something the whole Royal Family adheres to), King Harald does not hesitate to be very vocal about the causes he believes in.
+Although most kings in Europe have predominantly ornamental roles (the Queen of the United Kingdom famously refuses to talk about politics — something the whole Royal Family adheres to), King Harald does not hesitate to be very vocal about the causes he believes in.
 He’s the only reigning monarch to express so strongly his views for marriage equality and LGBTQ rights, as well as his views against racism, religious intolerance and ableism.
 In one of his riveting speeches, he says that a Norwegian can be someone who has immigrated from the other end the world, that his own family also immigrated from Denmark once, and that we should all just love one another.
 We’re pretty sure it would be illegal for HM King Harald to run for President of the U.S.A, but can you blame us for wishing he could?